The Difference Between Dimmable and Non-Dimmable LED Fixtures August 24, 2016 – Posted in: Lighting Information, General Info

 · Mixed models- Different LED models will very likely have varying drivers – since drivers behave in a different manner this could lead to dimming issues.

-· When purchasing dimmable LEDs for your circuitry, take time ti verify compatibility with your circuitry-this will prevent instances of failure or poor lighting.
+- When purchasing dimmable LEDs for your circuitry, take time to verify compatibility with your circuitry-this will prevent instances of failure or poor lighting.

-It is recommended that users buy spares occasionally, as LED technology is constantly evolving, however before making significant adjustments to the circuitry or other complicated task, always consult with a qualified electrician.
+It is recommended that before making significant adjustments to the circuitry or other complicated task, always consult with a qualified electrician to stay safe.